phantasm66/mtarep/README.md

 ***snds_key:***

-   Your organization's microsoft 'smart network data services' (SNDS) data access key.
-If you do not use microsoft's SNDS, you should signup here: https://postmaster.live.com/snds/.
+   Your organization's microsoft [Smart Network Data Services](https://postmaster.live.com/snds/) data access key.
+If you do not use microsoft SNDS, you should signup immediately.
+There is a wealth of info regarding your inbox placement.

 ***maillog_path:***